-Adivasi Healthcare makes up to 9% of the Indian population.
-While the urban population strives for better infrastructure, larger shopping arcades, entertainment facilities, this sect of the society sadly doesn’t even have basic healthcare.
+Adivasi community makes up to 9% of the Indian population.
+While the urban population strives for better infrastructure, larger shopping arcades, entertainment facilities, this section of the society sadly doesn’t even have basic healthcare.

-Meenakshi, a twenty six year old resident of one of the 19 settlements of Kurumbas, Edavani ooru is a part of a particularly vulnerable tribal group (PVTG) in Attappady block.
-When she was expecting, doctors at the primary healthcare center, which is located nothing less that sixteen kilometers from her house, suggested that she visited the tribal specialty hospital.
+Meenakshi, a twenty-six-year-old resident of one of the 19 settlements of Kurumbas, Edavani ooru is a part of a particularly vulnerable tribal group (PVTG) in Attappady block.
+When she was expecting a child, doctors at the primary healthcare centre, which is located nothing less than sixteen kilometres from her house, suggested that she should visit the tribal speciality hospital.
 Her condition was that of severe concern threatening her and her child’s wellbeing.
-Nagan, her husband accompanied her to the hospital situated 25 kilometers away from her settlement, where she was refused admission for the lack of experts and people to look after her.
+Nagan, her husband accompanied her to the hospital situated 25 kilometres away from her settlement, where she was refused admission because of the lack of experts and staff to look after her.
 On her way back, she developed labour pain and needed to be rushed back.
 Delivering in just the seventh month, Meenakshi gave birth to a stillborn.

-Meenakshi is one of the other thirty odd mothers who lost their babies in a single year in Attappady.
-While the rate of infant mortality ranges so high, the only gynecologist the specialty hospital has, hadn’t turned up for weeks together according to the tribespeople.
-The posts of surgeons, anesthetics and pharmacists were vacant at the specialty center.
+Meenakshi is one of the other thirty-odd mothers who lost their babies in a single year in Attappady.
+While the rate of infant mortality ranges so high, the only gynaecologist the speciality hospital has, hadn’t turned up for weeks.
+According to the tribespeople, the posts of surgeons, anaesthetics and pharmacists were vacant at the speciality centre.

 When interviewed, she assumed the air of a doctor and stated that all one needed to do to stop the bleeding umbilical cord was put some kerosene oil on it and then put some dough!